ReaperOAK/KCAdashboard/src/components/docs.md

 ## Feature Overview

+### July 2025: Settings Page & Session Management

+- **Settings Page**: Centralized place for users to manage account security and active sessions.
+- **Session Management UI**: Users can view and manage all their active login sessions from the Settings page.

 ## July 2025: Common Password Input Components

 - Added `PasswordInput` (for React state forms) and `FormikPasswordField` (for Formik forms) to `components/common/`.